Jim Ricca: Personal life

 After retiring from professional football, Ricca founded Jim Ricca and Associates, an advertising agency in Washington, D.C., in 1968.

 Ricca's son John Ricca was a 1973 All-American defensive end and team captain at Duke University.
-He was the 12th-round pick of the New York Jets in the 1974 NFL Draft and played professionally in the Canadian Football League and World Football League.
+He was the 12th-round pick of the New York Jets in the 1974 NFL draft and played professionally in the Canadian Football League and World Football League.
 After coaching high school football for many years at St. John's College High School in Washington, D.C. and then St. John's at Prospect Hall in Frederick, Maryland, he became an assistant coach at Catholic University.

 Three of Ricca's grandsons were college quarterbacks.
 Kevin and Keith Ricca both hold records for passing at Catholic University.
 J.D.
 Ricca was twice named Virginia College Division Football Player of the Year at Hampden-Sydney College.
-One of his other grandsons, Patrick Laverty, played offensive lineman at Catholic University as well.
+One of his other grandsons, Patrick Collera-Ricca, played offensive lineman at Catholic University as well.
 His granddaughters are also accomplished athletes: Jamie Ricca was a 1,000-point scorer at St. John's College High School and played collegiate basketball at Marymount University.
 Kristi Ricca was a three-sport athlete at St. John's College High School and now serves as an educator in the community.
 Jacqui Ricca played lacrosse from 2004 to 2007 at Mount St. Mary's University, where she was named the 2007 Defensive Player of the Year.